 Her solo work has explored fashion and clothing/textile design, set-design, household object and furniture design, as well as continuing to develop digital world building and exploration.

-Gabriela is currently accepting custom commissions and artistic collaborations and any business inquiries.
+Gabriela is currently accepting custom commissions, collaborations and any business inquiries.